'No women at Cambridge!' The 1897 protests, Part 1

-On this drizzly 21st of May 2024, King’s Parade in Cambridge looks much the same as in the photograph above, if a little rainier and considerably less crowded.
-This is the first of a special two-part post marking the anniversary of 21st May 1897, a notorious date in the history of Cambridge University, when a vote to award women the title of degree became a hugely contested issue.
-(Part 2, ‘The Women in the Photograph’, describing events that took place later that day, will follow shortly.)
+On this sunny May day, King’s Parade in Cambridge looks much the same as in the photograph above, if considerably less crowded.
+This is the first of a special two-part post marking the anniversary of 21st May 1897, a notorious date in the history of the University, when a vote to award women the title of their degrees turned into a protest against women’s right to study at Cambridge.
 Attitudes towards access to higher education are very different today, thanks to the efforts of women and men who worked together over the years.
 This post contains references to deeply unpleasant historic views of women.
+(Part 2, ‘The Woman Cyclist’, describes what happened later that day; both posts updated in 2025.)

 Keep reading with a 7-day free trial